 As your SaaS product becomes more and more popular, users will begin demanding access to the services directly through APIs.
 As soon as users gain access to your APIs, they will likely start testing the limits of the SaaS system by sending many requests, one after the other, as fast as possible in order to create a real-time data feed into their own environment.

 Whether you expect your customers to perform such requests so frequently or not, they will eventually do so, to the point that it may overload your systems.
 Setting up and performing regular load tests on your API before your customers do it for you is a proactive way of knowing the limits of your system, at which point you can build in some safeguards to protect your users from accidentally making too many calls.
-Often times, API managers will limit the number of requests per minute from an IP address, or limit the number of requests based upon the user account.
-LoadView makes it possible to test SaaS APIs with ease!
+Often, API managers will limit the number of requests per minute from an IP address, or limit the number of requests based upon the user account.
+LoadView makes it possible to load test SaaS APIs with ease!

 Dynamic API Load Generation

 Using context parameters, LoadView allows you to specify a dynamic list of variables to use within subsequent API calls during a load test.
 If necessary, you can also use C# to create a randomly generated value within specified constraints.
-Dotcom-Monitor support is available 24/7 to help you with any scripting issues and to help generate scripts for dynamic variables.
+LoadView support is available 24/7 to help you with any scripting issues and to help generate scripts for dynamic variables.

-Global API Testing Tools
+API Testing Automation

-LoadView API Testing—Beyond Cutting Edge
+LoadView API Load Testing—Beyond Cutting Edge

 that will change the way you look at your system and infrastructure.